sizeofvoid/libopeninput/doc/user/scrolling.rst

     Vertical and horizontal two-finger scrolling

-For scrolling to trigger, a built-in distance threshold has to be met but once engaged any movement will scroll.
-In other words, to start scrolling a sufficiently large movement is required, once scrolling tiny amounts of movements will translate into tiny scroll movements.
+For scrolling to trigger, a built-in distance threshold has to be met, but once engaged, any movement will scroll.
+In other words: to start scrolling, a sufficiently large movement is required; once scrolling, tiny amounts of movements will translate into tiny scroll movements.
 Scrolling in both directions at once is possible by meeting the required distance thresholds to enable each direction separately.